 Massive Data Transformation & Distribution Requirements Crushed with High Performance Middleware

-In this integration bulletin, you’ll learn how a Canadian insurance group leveraged the PilotFish Integration Engine solution to read in and parse data for electronic distribution to over 30 agencies and MGAs.
+In this case study, you’ll learn how a Canadian insurance group leveraged the PilotFish Integration Engine solution to read in and parse data for electronic distribution to over 30 agencies and MGAs.
 In doing so, PilotFish was able to demonstrate the performance and scalability of an eiPlatform interface and deliver an affordable solution on a technology stack with plenty of room for future growth.

 The Client is an international financial services holding company with interests in life insurance, health insurance, retirement and investment services, asset management and reinsurance businesses.
 Through its subsidiaries, it meets the financial security needs of its customers.
 These needs include a diverse range of products and the handling of policy claims, managing retirement and investment savings as well as providing workplace mental health support.
 Three of its subsidiaries have licensed PilotFish products.